 Distribution system leakage is calculated by establishing the baseline leakage through minimum nightlines.
 Minimum nightlines are measured at the flow monitoring zone level as a minimum flow during the fixed hour period (3am to 4am).
 Any residual flow after legitimate night use is assumed to be leakage.
 Legitimate night use is an estimate of genuine use of water during the night-time.
 Components of night use include the night use of measured and unmeasured households, commercial measured, unmeasured and assessed non-household night use and operational night use such as that of sewage treatment works.
 It also includes allowances for wastage occurring at void properties and night use of occupied void properties.

-Due to pressure variations during the day and the sensitivity of leakage to pressure, nighttime leakage (nightlines - legitimate night use) needs adjustment to arrive at a daily average leakage flow.
+Due to pressure variations during the day and the sensitivity of leakage to pressure, night-time leakage (nightlines - legitimate night use) needs adjustment to arrive at a daily average leakage flow.
 This adjustment deals with the effect of pressure variations and is known as the T-Factor.

 The T-Factor is calculated as average daily pressure divided by night pressure and multiplied by 24 hours.
 The T-factor is calculated on flow monitoring zone levels using the average pressure from all pressure loggers located within the zone.
-Night pressure is calculated as average for the period of 3am to 4am; day pressure - average for the whole 24hour period.
+Night pressure is calculated as average for the period of 3am to 4am; day pressure - average for the whole 24-hour period.
 A water resources zone is defined as the largest area of a water company's supply system where all customers have the same supply risk.
-Trunk mains are defined as the length of mains between from the start of the distribution system and the flow monitoring zones.
-Transfer mains leakage is estimated based on the length of main, multiplied by the assessed leakage rate per kilometre of main.
+Trunk mains are defined as the length of mains from the start of the distribution system and the flow monitoring zones.